json-schema-org/json-schema-spec/proposals/vocabularies-adr.md

 ### Current design as included in 2019-09 and 2020-12.

-Vocabularies are collections of keywords and are defined by vocabulary document.
+A vocabulary is a collection of keywords and is defined by a vocabulary document.
 For the 2019-09 and 2020-12 vocabularies, the documents are integrated into the specifications themselves.